Lionsberg/lionsberg-wiki/Lionsberg Case Studies/Case Study - Kiva Pilgrimage 2025.md

 # Case Study - Kiva Pilgrimage 2025

-This Case Study is written to demonstrate a way to structure a significant spiritual project and its significant structural, logistical, and cultural challenges.

 ### Background

 The Kiva 2025 Pilgrimage is a global initiative spearheaded by the Kiva Family, representing a diverse group of organizations and wisdom keepers from around the world.
 The pilgrimage aims to enable a contingency of 50 to 70 individuals to traverse five continents over two months, engaging in ceremonies and cultural exchanges to weave a tapestry of spiritual unity and love.